It is from the invention of the light bulb that we no longer depend on the natural light of the sun for our main activities.

 Good light and bad light for the circadian rhythm

-Interestingly, very bright artificial light is actually used for phototherapy as well, which helps people with a lot out of biological clock to wake up and fall asleep earlier.
+Interestingly, very bright artificial light is actually also used for phototherapy, which helps people with very off-kilter body clocks wake up and fall asleep sooner.

 The intensity of the light used for phototherapy is much higher than that emitted by any screens or light bulbs we use.

-Doctor Cele Richardson of Western Australia University says, "There is evidence that 1,5 hours (or more) of display use reduces the natural nighttime rise in melatonin, and this effect is aggravated over multiple nights."
+Doctor Cele Richardson from Western Australia University says: “There is evidence that 1,5 hours (or more) of screen use reduces the natural nocturnal increase in melatonin, and this effect is exacerbated over multiple nights.”

-Importantly, "however, this does not seem to translate into a time to fall asleep".
+Importantly, “however, this does not appear to translate into how long it takes to fall asleep.”

 What does this mean for our sleep patterns?